Arts alliance works to revitalize downtown Waynesboro

+The Franklin County borough is taking advantage of that and working to make itself an arts hub.

-Borough officials say years ago, Waynseboro local businesses took a hit when malls became popular.
-It got quiet.
-But now, several groups have worked to re-energize the area.
+Borough officials say years ago, Waynesboro businesses took a hit when malls became popular.
+It got quiet, but now several groups have worked to re-energize the area.

-“Things are really starting to take off,” said Jason Stains, the borough manager of Waynesboro.
+“Things are really starting to take off,” borough manager Jason Stains said.

 They are, but it took years of hard work.